Local doctor is first to utilize new heart valve procedure

 More from this show

 A life-changing treatment is coming for thousands of heart patients across the country.
-Dr. Paul Sorajja, an interventional cardiologist at Banner University Medical Center Phoenix, received FDA approval for a device that can replace damaged heart valves in patients who were previously considered too sick for surgery.
+Dr. Paul Sorajja, an interventional cardiologist at Banner University Medical Center Phoenix, helped pioneer work that led to the FDA approval for an Abbott device that can replace damaged heart vales in patients who were previously considered too sick for surgery.

 It’s a gamechanger for thousands of heart patients who were previously told nothing could be done for their condition.